StarSys-Planetary/Solar/README.md

-#Solar The web framework for the StarSys programming language
+#Solar
-Solar is made for the StarSys programming language so you can make websites using StarSys
+Solar is the web framework for the StarSys programming language Solar is made for the StarSys programming language so you can make websites using StarSys